SAP/ai-sdk-java/docs/guides/ORCHESTRATION_CHAT_COMPLETION.md

 Use the grounding module to provide additional context to the AI model.

+### Vector Data Repository

+One way to provide grounding is by using a vector data repository.
+This can be done as follows.

 ```java
 // optional filter for collections
 var documentMetadata =